CyberGen49/cyberfiles-lite/README.md

 # CyberFiles Lite
-A bare-bones file index built to work with Node.js Express and look like GitHub's file browser.
+A (not-so) bare-bones file index built to work with Node.js Express and look like GitHub's file browser.

 ![CyberFiles Light promotional image](/promo.png)

 ## Features
 * Easy and portable setup
 * A minimalistic, modern, and responsive design
+* Customizable themes with several built-in options
 * Choose the root of your file index
 * Use RegEx to hide (and prevent access to) certain files and directories
 * Serve directory index files (like `index.html`) automatically